Share your love

 Conclusion

 At this point, you have learned to Install the latest PostgreSQL on Ubuntu 20.04 which is PostgreSQL 16.
-Also, if you plan to use a specific version, you need to specify it in the PostgreSQL installation command.
+Also, if you plan to Install a Specific Version of PostgreSQL on Ubuntu 20.04, you need to specify it in the PostgreSQL installation command.

 Install MariaDB 10.11 on Ubuntu 20.04